ChungmanPARK12/ClassicQ/fullappflow/full-app-flow.md

 - Uses a **preload** method on the first visit; subsequent visits skip the **loading state** and navigate directly.

 **Implementation note**
-- Playback behavior is driven by explicit **screen state**, not real audio.
+- Playback behavior is driven by explicit **screen state**, not real audio
-- UI animations and indicators react to derived state changes.
+- UI animations and indicators react to derived state changes

 **Demo highlights (shown in the video):**
-- **Random track selection**, applied before navigation.
+- **Random track selection**, applied before navigation
 - **Playback-driven visuals**, with a blinking indicator applied to the title and composer, and vinyl record rotation.
-- **Volume-based interaction**, affecting blinking speed.
+- **Volume-based interaction**, affecting blinking speed
-- **Control button interaction**, allowing users to move to the next track in the list.
+- **Control button interaction**, allowing users to move to the next track in the list

 ---